openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 The :ref:`ref-classes-uboot-sign` class provides support for U-Boot verified boot.
 It is intended to be inherited from U-Boot recipes.

-Here are variables used by this class:
+The variables used by this class are:

 -  :term:`SPL_MKIMAGE_DTCOPTS`: DTC options for U-Boot ``mkimage`` when building the FIT image.